Shak2000/GuessingGames/README.md

 The platform features an innovative cross-game linking system that allows seamless navigation between related content across all games:

 ### 🔗 **How Cross-Game Links Work**
-- **Clickable Content**: Related items (people, events, businesses, cities) are displayed as clickable links
+- **Clickable Content**: Related items (people, events, businesses, cities, technologies) are displayed as clickable links
 - **Automatic Navigation**: Clicking a link automatically navigates to the relevant game
 - **Auto-Search**: The target game automatically searches for the clicked item
 - **Visual Distinction**: Different colored links for different content types